-Sweet drinks are full of sugar, so they’re not a good choice for your child (at any age).
-Sweet drinks not only cause tooth decay, they also teach your baby to prefer unhealthy sweet drinks, making it harder for him to choose water later on.
+Sweet drinks are full of sugar and are not the best choice for your child (at any age).
+Sweet drinks, such as juice, soda, sweet tea, lemonande and many more, not only can cause diahrrea, upset stomach and tooth decay, they also teach your baby to prefer sweet drinks as they grow older, making it harder for them to choose water later on.

 We don’t recommend sugar-free drinks because they usually contain artificial sweeteners, and the long-term effects of those sweeteners in kids are unknown.
 They also may contain food dyes and other ingredients that may not be well tolerated by some children.

-Sweetening baby’s water also trains him to prefer sweet drinks later.
-If you teach him to like the taste of water now, he’s less likely to be picky later!
+Sweetening baby’s water also trains them to prefer sweet drinks later.
+If you teach them to like the taste of water now, they’re less likely to be picky later!